Tamil Union Cricket and Athletic Club: History

+Krishna Raja Wadiyar IV, the Maharaja of Mysore Kingdom in India was the first patron of the Tamil Union and served between 1923 and his death in 1940.

-In 1935, the Club celebrated its 35th anniversary in grand style with a carnival and sports meet that culminated in a garden party at Campbell Park.
-This was one of the last major events held by the Club on these grounds before relocation.
-The occasion was a great success and well attended by patrons, politicians, sportsmen and businessmen.
-In 1937, the Club acquired its new grounds and pavilion named the Colombo Oval, later renamed the Paikiasothy Saravanamuttu Stadium in honour of its Club stalwart for his tireless efforts in convince the Government to donate the grounds to the Club.
+In 1935, the club celebrated its 35th anniversary in grand style with a carnival and sports meet that culminated in a garden party at Campbell Park.
+This was one of the final major events held by the Club on this ground before relocation.
+The occasion was a great success and was well received and celebrated by patrons, politicians, sportsmen and businessmen from both Sinhalese and Tamil backgrounds.
+In 1937, the club acquired its new grounds and pavilion named the Colombo Oval, later renamed the Paikiasothy Saravanamuttu Stadium in honour of its Club stalwart for his tireless efforts in convince the Government to donate the grounds to the club.
 His Excellency Sir Reginald Edward Stubbs, the Governor of Ceylon officially opened the Colombo Oval on 27 January 1940.
-In the intervening years, Paikiasothy Saravanamuttu was instrumental in preparing the grounds to the standard of first class cricket, cultivating a superb playing area out of land that resembled a marshy swamp, with the kind assistance of the Minister of Agriculture and Lands, Mr D.S.
+In the intervening years, Paikiasothy Saravanamuttu was instrumental in preparing the grounds to the standard of first class cricket, cultivating a superb playing area out of land that resembled a marshy swamp, with the kind assistance of the then Minister of Agriculture and Lands, Mr D.S.
 Senanayake (later the first Prime Minister of Sri Lanka).
 For his efforts, Mr Senanayake was named an honorary member of the Tamil Union.

 Beginning in the 1960s, under the leadership of Somasunderam Skandakumar and Selva Perumal the club began to expand its base of cricketing talent by looking further afield than Colombo.
 This strategy paid dividends as the club soon began to nurture several young talents (many from extremely humble backgrounds) into international cricketers, including Upul Chandana.
 Perhaps the most illustrious international cricketer the club has produced is the leading wicket taker in international cricket history, Muttiah Muralitharan who amassed 800 Test wickets in 133 matches for Sri Lanka.
 Other notable players include former Sri Lankan Captain Tillakaratne Dilshan one of the all-time greats of Sri Lankan cricket, Mahadevan Sathasivam who captained the Tamil Union when it was first granted First-class cricket status and lead All-Ceylon in the 1940s before emigrating to Singapore to Captain its National Cricket Team, and Rangana Herath a world-class Spin bowler.
 Current Club captain is Chanaka Welegedara who has played 21 Test matches for Sri Lanka.